datacarpentry/astronomy-python/_episodes/05-join.md

 By selecting stars in the shaded area, we can further distinguish the main sequence of GD-1 from younger background stars.

-## Outline
+> ## Outline

-Here are the steps in this notebook:
+>

-1. We'll reload the candidate stars we identified in the previous notebook.
+> 1. We'll reload the candidate stars we identified in the previous
+> notebook.
+>

-2. Then we'll run a query on the Gaia server that uploads the table of candidates and uses a `JOIN` operation to select photometry data for the candidate stars.
+> 2. Then we'll run a query on the Gaia server that uploads the table
+> of
+> candidates and uses a `JOIN` operation to select photometry data for
+> the candidate stars.
+>

-3. We'll write the results to a file for use in the next notebook.
+> 3. We'll write the results to a file for use in the next notebook.

-After completing this lesson, you should be able to

-* Upload a table to the Gaia server.

-* Write ADQL queries involving `JOIN` operations.
+{: .checklist}

 ## Getting photometry data